Connect with others who understand.

 If you have hypertension (high blood pressure) alongside HCM, it may make your symptoms worse.

 Your doctor may recommend tracking your blood pressure at home.
 They may also prescribe blood pressure medications.
-If your health care provider puts you on one of these medicines, make sure you take it the way it’s prescribed.
+If your healthcare provider puts you on one of these medicines, make sure you take it the way it’s prescribed.
 Otherwise, the medication may make HCM worse instead of better.

 When To Call for Emergency Help